Volunteer Expectations,

 Treat everyone equally

-Show everyone the same level of patience and respect whether it be community members, residents, staff, or fellow volunteers.
+Show everyone the same level of patience and respect whether it be community members, clients, staff, or fellow volunteers.

 Be present and engaged